SpecFlowOSS/SpecFlowWiki/Visual-Studio-2010-Integration.md

 SpecFlow Visual Studio 2010 integration provides many useful features to make the usage of SpecFlow easier.

+The Visual Studio 2010 support can be installed from [[Visual Studio Gallery|http://go.specflow.org/vsgallery]] or from the online search in Visual Studio / Tools / Extensions and Updates.
+(You have to search for "SpecFlow" :).

 The integration provides the following features:

 * Editor